aws/amazon-chime-sdk-js/README.md

 **Use case 1.** List audio input, audio output, and video input devices.
 The browser will ask for microphone and camera permissions.

+With the `forceUpdate` parameter set to true, cached device information is discarded and updated after the device label trigger is called.
+In some cases, builders need to delay the triggering of permission dialogs, e.g., when joining a meeting in view-only mode, and then later be able to trigger a permission prompt in order to show device labels; specifying `forceUpdate`  allows this to occur.

 ```js
 const audioInputDevices = await meetingSession.audioVideo.listAudioInputDevices();
 const audioOutputDevices = await meetingSession.audioVideo.listAudioOutputDevices();